venashial/hermes/README.md

 # Hermes

 Hermes is a service that connects webhooks to Modrinth project releases.
-Hermes is built with a backend in Node and a frontend with vanilla JS.
+Hermes is built with a backend in NodeJS and a frontend using vanilla JS with EJS for templating.
 Hermes is not affilated with Modrinth.

 ## Usage
 1. Get a webhook URL from an app like Discord.
 2. Get your Modrinth project ID.
-3. Enter them at [venashial.games/hermes/](https://venashial.games/hermes/) or on your own local instance.
+3. Enter them at [venashial.design/hermes/](https://venashial.design/hermes/) or on your own local instance.

-> [venashial.games/hermes/](https://venashial.games/hermes/) will be unavailable until Hermes reaches a usable state.
+> [venashial.design/hermes/](https://venashial.design/hermes/) will be unavailable until Hermes reaches a usable state.

 ## Installation
 #### Docker (Recommended)